Parental Controls in 2026: A Practical Digital Safety Checklist for Parents

 Ask three questions:

-“What’s something good you found online this week?”
+“What’s something good you found online today or this week?”

 “Anything weird, scary, or annoying happen?”